rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_Complete.md

 If we can control the background of a picture, segmentation becomes easier.
 Assume we use a green screen.

-**Chromakeying** describes the process of playin distance measuring, in this case for green:
+**Chromakeying** describes the process of plain distance measuring, in this case for green:

 ![](./Figures/VisComp_Fig2-4.PNG)

 This has some problems:

-- Variation is *not* the same in all three channels
+- Variation is _not_ the same in all three channels
 - The alpha mask is hard: `I_comp = I_alpha I_a + (1 - I_alpha) I_b`

 ### Background color variation